 At any point in time there is only one tuple per ship in the queue.

 There is a set of ports defined by respective bounding boxes of coordinates.
 Once a ship leaves a port (i.e. the respective bounding box), the task is to predict the arrival time at its destination port (i.e. when the next defined bounding boxes will be entered).
 Also for this query, after port departure and until arrival, the solution must emit one prediction per position update.
 The input and output format of the data for Query 2 is specified by the example implementation that can be viewed on the github under the following link (line 52).

 The evaluation takes into account the accuracy of predictions (Rank A2) and the total runtime (Rank B2).

-Rank A2 ranks according to the prediction accuracy (i.e. mean average error of all predicted arrival times).
-Note, only correctly predicted target ports will be considered while Rank B2 ranks according to the total runtime.
+Score A2 is defined by the prediction accuracy (i.e. mean average error of all predicted arrival times) while Rank B2 ranks according to the total runtime.
 Rank A2 ranks systems according to the Score A2 in increasing order.

 The overall ranking for query 2 (Rank Q2) is then computed as Rank Q2 = 0.75*Rank A2 + 0.25*Rank B2.
 The final ranking is given by the sum of ranks Rank Q1 and Rank Q2.

 The evaluation cluster of the online platform has three working nodes allocated for solutions.
 Each node is 2×64 bit Intel Xeon E5-2630v3 (8-Cores, 2,4 GHz, Hyperthreading, 20MB Cache, each proc.), 256 GB RAM, 1Gb Ethernet.

 In order to participate in challenge participant need to: